 Inpatients - Refer to Laboratory Turn-Around Time Schedule.

-Outpatients - Contact Deaconess Regional Laboratory at 812/450-4LAB for availability
+Outpatients - Contact Deaconess Regional Laboratory or call 812-450-4LAB for availability.

 Collection supplies and forms are provided for the collection and transfer of laboratory specimens.
 The Client Supply Requisition is available online.